Flow Input & Form

 ModelGenerator, reference"$.input.userDatasetId"asdatasetId. - In

-ImageGenerator, reference"$.input.width"or any other numeric field to control generation dimensions, etc.
+ImageGenerator, reference"$.input.width"or any other numeric field to control generation dimensions.

 {